Stronghold (film)

 Stronghold is a 1951 American-Mexican Western historical film directed by Steve Sekely and starring Veronica Lake, Zachary Scott and Arturo de Córdova.
-A separate Spanish version Red Fury was also made.
+A separate Spanish-language version titled Red Fury was also released.
 The cost of both films was $519,000.

 Plot

-In 1865, Señora Stevens and her American daughter Maria leave the US to return to Stevens' homeland of Mexico along with their servant Caesar.
-Both Maria's father and brother were killed in the US Civil War (the father fighting for the South, the brother for the North), and they hope to live peacefully under Emperor Maximilian.
+In 1865, Señora Stevens and her American daughter Maria leave the U.S. to return to Stevens' homeland of Mexico along with their servant Caesar.
+They hope to live peacefully under Emperor Maximilian.
+Maria's father and brother were killed fighting on opposite sides of the Civil War.

-Maria, her mother and Cesar are kidnapped by the bandit Ignacio López as soon as they land.
+Maria, her mother and Caesar are kidnapped by the bandit Ignacio "Nacho" López as soon as they arrive in Mexico.
 Señora Stevens fakes a collapse, which allows Caesar to attack Lopez and the women to escape.

-They arrive at an estate belonging to Don Pedro Álvarez, the son of an old friend of Senora Stevens.
-Nacho arrives with Caesar and it is revealed that Alvarez is an ally of Benito Juárez who is leading the fight against Maximilian.
+They arrive at the estate of Don Pedro Álvarez, the son of an old friend of Señora Stevens and an ally of Benito Juárez, who is leading the fight against Maximilian.

-Pedro sends Señora Stevens to Taxco but keeps Maria hostage until he receives a load of silver he can trade for supplies.

-Eventually the silver arrives along with Maria's maid Lupe who gives her a note from Don Navarro asking her to bring Pedro with her when she is released.

-Pedro agrees to go with her to Taxco.
-On the way he shows Maria some of the suffering caused under Maximilian and she becomes more sympathetic to his plight.
+Pedro sends Señora Stevens to Taxco but keeps Maria hostage until he receives a load of silver that he can trade for supplies.
+Eventually the silver arrives, along with Maria's maid Lupe, who gives her a note from Don Navarro asking her to bring Pedro with her when she is released.
+Pedro agrees to accompany her to Taxco.
+On the way, he shows Maria some of the suffering caused under Maximilian and she becomes more sympathetic to his plight.

-Navarro's men attack Pedro but are ambushed by Pedro's troops and Pedro escapes.
+Navarro's men attack Pedro but are ambushed by Pedro's troops and he escapes.
 In Taxco, Navarro invites Maria to a ball.
-On the way Pedro abducts Maria briefly, but Navarro recaptures her.
+On the way, Pedro abducts Maria briefly, but Navarro recaptures her.
 Maria meets Maximilian and Carlotta and asks them to help the poor.
 Lupe tells Maria that her mother has died.
-The empress secretly instructs her guards to send men to Taxco to hang Pedro, so that Maria will marry Navarro and Navarro will get the Stevens' money.
+The empress secretly instructs her guards to send men to Taxco to hang Pedro so that Maria will marry Navarro, who will capture the Stevens' money.

-Pedro is arrested at Senora Stevens' funeral.
-He manages to escape but Navarro orders the cavern blown up trying to catch them.
-This threatens the lives of numerous mine workers.
+Pedro is arrested at Señora Stevens' funeral.
+He escapes, but Navarro orders the detonation of explosives in the cavern to catch them, threatening the lives of numerous mine workers.

-Pedro is about to be hanged when peasants show up to rescue him.
-The revolution against Maximilian begins.
+Pedro is about to be hanged when peasants arrive to rescue him, and the revolution against Maximilian begins.